 We may arrange for local brokers to support you to design your care and support and help you to manage your account.

-- The Federation for Disabled People (the FED) offers a direct payments support service providing advice to people receiving direct payments through Brighton & Hove City Council, and individuals with an eligible need who are self-funding.
+- Possability People (formerly The Federation for Disabled People) offers a direct payments support service providing advice to people receiving direct payments through Brighton & Hove City Council, and individuals with an eligible need who are self-funding

-- Watch a video about direct payments from the Federation for Disabled People (the FED) in British Sign Language (BSL).
+- Watch a video about direct payments from Possability People in British Sign Language (BSL)